-The WCP leadership team must ensure:
+The WCP leadership team must:

-- Training needs have been addressed for all adults - Consent forms obtained (see Appendix 19) from person with parental responsibility for each young person - Emergency telephone contact for the duration of the event is arranged - Proper insurance cover is maintained - Procedures are in place to monitor and review safety during off site visits and activities, including a risk assessment if required. - Adequate safeguarding procedures are in place - All necessary actions are completed before the trip begins - Adequate first aid provision will be available
+- Ensure training needs have been addressed for all adults - Obtain consent form for the specific activities (Appendix 16) from person with parental responsibility for each child.
+The regular consent form will not cover this activity. - Provide an emergency telephone contact for the duration of the event to parents/ carers. - Maintain proper insurance cover. - Have in place procedures to monitor and review safety during off site visits and activities, including a risk assessment if required. - Ensure adequate safeguarding procedures are in place. - Ensure all necessary actions are completed before the trip begins. - Ensure adequate first aid provision will be available.